Flights canceled at Germany’s Berlin-Brandenburg airport over strike

-Germany's Berlin-Brandenburg airport canceled around 300 flights on Monday as security staff began a full-day walkout over an ongoing dispute over pay and work conditions.
+Germany's Berlin-Brandenburg airport canceled around 300 flights on Monday as security staff began a full-day walkout due to an ongoing dispute over pay and work conditions.

 "Due to the announced warning strike at the aviation security controls, no departures are possible today," the airport operator said in a statement.